Debt over 10 years old in the UK – Can You Be Chased? Laws

 Similarly, if the creditor didn’t check if you could afford the repayments when you signed the agreement, then you won’t have to pay.
 But what do you do if your debt is over 10 years old?

 If a creditor takes too long to recover the debt you owe or doesn’t contact you in a set amount of time, the debt becomes what’s known as statute-barred.
+Normally, this is if your debt is over 6 years old.
 This means that it can no longer be recovered through court action.

 Effectively, the debt is written off – however, technically it still exists.
 For a debt to become statute-barred, it takes a bit of time.
 So if you have a debt over 10 years old, it may well be statute-barred.
 There are, however, certain rules surrounding this too.